Are you looking for something to watch tonight? Peruse fantastic movies based on books.

 14. Atonement (2007)

-Of all of the Ian McEwan books that were made into movies, Atonement is (so far) the pick of the bunch.
+Of all of the Ian McEwan books made into movies, Atonement is (so far) the pick of the bunch.

-It’s a romantic war drama based on his novel of the same name, chronicling a shocking crime and its consequences over the course of a generation.
+It’s a romantic war drama and “crime” movie based on his novel of the same name, chronicling a shocking crime and its consequences over the course of a generation.